How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 • Try to get home before dark.

-• If you are late, be sure to call home to meet you.
+• If you are delayed, be sure to call home so they can meet you.

-• Move along well-lit, crowded streets, preferably in a group of people.
+• Move along illuminated, crowded streets, preferably in a group of people.

-• Avoid wastelands, parks, stadiums, dark courtyards, gates, tunnels.
+• Avoid vacant lots, parks, stadiums, dark courtyards, gateways, and tunnels.

-• When threatened, make a noise, shout, call for help, and boldly use self-defense.
+• If there is a threat of attack, make noise, shout, call for help, and also boldly use self-defense.

-• Refuse the offer of strangers to see you or give you a ride.
+• Refuse strangers' offers to accompany you or give you a ride.

-• If you notice that someone is chasing you while watching him, cross to the other side of the street; if the guess is confirmed, run to a lighted section of the street or to where there are people.
+• If you notice that someone is following you while watching him, cross to the other side of the street; if your guess is confirmed, run to a lit area of the street or to where there are people.

-• Do not ask unnecessary questions, fulfill all the requirements of the terrorists.
+• Don’t ask unnecessary questions, fulfill all the terrorists’ demands.

-• Do not resist, do not react to the actions of terrorists in relation to other hostages.
+• Do not resist, do not react to the actions of terrorists against other hostages.

 • Do not make sudden movements, move as little as possible.